-As of June 17, 2011, 13 of our 25 hotel properties were secured by mortgage debt, including the \$100 million mortgage that is held on our senior unsecured credit facility.
+As of September 9, 2011, 14 of our 26 hotel properties were secured by mortgage debt, including the \$100 million mortgage secured by the Radisson Lexington Hotel New York that is held as security under our senior unsecured credit facility.
 Our mortgage debt contains certain property specific covenants and restrictions, including minimum debt service coverage ratios that trigger "cash trap" provisions as well as restrictions on incurring additional debt without lender consent.
-During the fiscal quarter ended June 17, 2011, we satisfied the requirements to allow the lender to release the \$0.8 million funds held under the cash trap on our Courtyard Manhattan/Midtown East mortgage.
 We are currently in compliance with the financial covenants of our mortgage debt.

 On April 15, 2011, we closed on a \$100 million loan secured by a mortgage on the Hilton Minneapolis.
-The loan has a 10-year term, bears interest at an annual fixed interest rate of 5.464%, amortizes on a 25-year schedule and is non-recourse, subject only to standard recourse exceptions.
+The loan has a 10-year term, bears interest at an annual fixed interest rate of 5.464%, amortizes on a 25-year schedule and is non-recourse, subject to standard recourse exceptions.